No Contact Service

 back to blog

-If you’re a Michigan native, chances are you’ve seen your fair share of cottonwood trees in the area.
-While pretty to look at, these trees are riddled with white, fuzzy seeds that can easily find themselves trapped in the coils of your outdoor AC unit.
+If you live in Michigan, chances are you’ve seen your fair share of cottonwood trees in the area.
+While pretty to look at, these trees are riddled with white, fuzzy seeds that can easily get trapped in the coils of your outdoor AC unit.

 This can cause serious efficiency issues for your system, leading to increased cooling costs for your home.
-These pesky seeds can even find their way into your indoor ductwork, worsening allergies and decreasing cleanliness.
+These pesky seeds can even get into your indoor ductwork, worsening allergies and reducing cleanliness.

-Luckily, there are plenty of things you can do on your own to prevent cottonwood seeds from damaging your HVAC equipment.
-Read on to learn how you can control the effects of cottonwood on your heating and AC systems!
+Luckily, there are plenty of things you can do on your own to prevent cottonwood seeds in the air from damaging your HVAC equipment.
+Here’s how you can control the effects of cottonwood on your heating and AC systems.

 One of the most common places where cottonwood tree debris collects is in your outdoor AC unit’s coils.
-These fuzzy seeds gather together, essentially suffocating your air conditioner, making it work harder than normal to satisfy your comfort demands.
+These fuzzy seeds gather together, essentially suffocating your air conditioner, making it work harder than normal.
 This reduced system efficiency leads to sudden spikes in your cooling bills.

 If you suffer from allergies, there could be cottonwood remnants in your ductwork.

 Improving your indoor air quality can be as simple as remembering to change your air filter.
-It’s important to note that because your air conditioner uses the airflow from your furnace to operate, you should always replace your furnace air filter in the summer months, just as you would during the winter.
+It’s important to note that because your AC uses the airflow from your furnace to operate, you should always replace your furnace air filter in the summer months, just as you would during winter.

 If you live in an area with a particularly large population of cottonwood trees, you may wish to invest in a whole-home air purification solution, such as a HEPA purifier system.